MUSA-Zhanchao/MUSA5000-text-analysis/README.md

 # MUSA5000-text-analysis
-Assignment 6: Text Analysis
+MUSA 5000 Assignment 6: Text Analysis

-Zhanchao's additional try (in summer, summer 2025)
+*Disclaimers: Zhanchao's experiment is not related to class work or teams*